bhaskar-nair2/vue-access/README.md

 - Define custom class for a component
 - Block the original function of a blocked `action` element.
 - Define a way to execute specific function if the user clicks a blocked `action` element (Perhaps to show a notification?).
 Should block the original function.
+- Finish website with examples.
+(Does anyone know how to make those editable code windows?)

 ## Like this library